 Timothy and Titus were given “apostolic virtues” by God to continue the work of Paul and the other apostles, the opening prayer of their feast says.
 And “May we merit to reach our heavenly homeland” by “living justly and devoutly in this present age.”
 Like them “we” also are given a task –to work for the church’s growth and development in this present age.

-I see in the notes of American Bible that the deacons Paul refers to in I Timothy 3, 8-13 may include women as well as men.
+I see in the notes in the American Bible that the deacons Paul refers to in I Timothy 3, 8-13 may include women as well as men.
 “This (deacons) seems to refer to women deacons, but may possibly mean the wives of deacons.
 The former is preferred because the word is used absolutely…”

 Why not today?
 We need women in roles of leadership.
 I have some in mind who would fit the role very well.
 I wonder what my mother would say.